SOS Grove Gardens Chapel – Appeal

 In 2016, cracks began to form in the nave where the the transepts meet.
 The deterioration reached such a severe level by 2020 that the children’s nursery which was occupying the building had to vacate.
 Thorough monitoring has been undertaken subsequently with weekly inspections carried out and bi-monthly measurements of the cracks undertaken by structural engineers.

-Habitats & Heritage is working with Historic England to remove this building from the Heritage at Risk register and once again make it available to the community.
+Habitats & Heritage is working with Richmond Council and Historic England to remove this building from the Heritage at Risk register and once again make it available to the community.
 To realise this, the building will require underpinning and full restoration.
-A project of this scale will cost in excess of £1 million and will require several years in the planning and to raise the necessary funds.
+A project of this scale will cost in excess of £1 million.

 Keep in touch!